Scientific Name

 Description

 Arum dioscoridis is a perennial plant that grows up to 1 foot (30 cm) tall.
-In winter, appear green arrow-shaped leaves.
+In winter, green, arrow-shaped leaves appear.

 The short-stalked inflorescence appears in spring.
 It consists of a black, rod-shaped spadix surrounded by a yellow-green, purple-mottled, brown, or even purple bract.
 The female flowers are located at the bottom of the spadix, above are the male flowers, and the top is a sterile area (appendix).

 Arums are quite easy to grow.
 The shade- and part-shade species need moist but free-draining soil.
 Their biggest threat comes from drought.
-However, most species are sun lovers and are grown on what is known as the "Mediterranean Cycle," which is a warm and dry summer and a cool and wet winter.
+However, most species are sun lovers and are grown under what is known as the "Mediterranean Cycle," which features warm, dry summers and cool, wet winters.
 The most important thing with this latter group is drainage.
-Drainage should be very sharp as they will not tolerate sitting in water at all.
+Drainage should be very sharp, as they will not tolerate sitting in water at all.

 Feeding is a good idea with Arums, especially if they are in pots.
 Feed with a high nitrogen liquid feed once a fortnight.
 This will feed the leaves, which in turn will feed the tuber/rhizome.